medplum/medplum/packages/docs/src/pages/products/index.md

 ### Search {#search}

 Enable complex search queries in app or via API.
 Enable time-aware searches common in healthcare scenarios, such as finding all records that were produced during a specific period.
 [Learn More](/docs/tutorials/api-basics/basic-fhir-search)

+### Subscriptions {#subscriptions}

+Subscriptions are event-driven notifications, like webhooks, are are commonly used for integrations and automations.
+Medplum supports subscribing to changes on FHIR resources.
+[Learn More](/docs/tutorials/api-basics/publish-and-subscribe)

 ### Self-Hosting and Open Source {#self-host}